LaraBerenguer/react-digital-onboarding/README.md

-# React digital Onboarding with Vite
+# React digital onboarding

 ## 📄 Description

 My first React project!
 A simple and interactive onboarding experience built with React and Vite, featuring animations with Motion and a clean design.
 The app demonstrates transitions between cards and dynamic indicators.

+This project has a Javascript and a Typescript version.
+More on that at the end of the readme.

 ## 💻 Technologies Used